 - Singers become members of the Choral Society when they register for any Choral Society concert.
-Typically, a season consists of two to three concerts.
+A $25 participation fee will be collected in both the fall and the spring.
+Scholarships will be available for those in need.
+Typically, a season consists of three concerts.
 Members may choose to sing one or more of these concerts, but to maintain the standard of excellence to which we aspire, we strongly urge members to sing in as many concerts as possible.
 We especially need a full contingent of singers for the spring concert, which in recent years has been a major work.

 - The Conductor sets the number of absences (usually three) allowed in the rehearsals before each concert.
 Absences are counted from the first day of the rehearsal period, not the first rehearsal after a member registers.
 Members who exceed this number must obtain the permission of the Conductor to continue.